Alaskan King Comforter

 Frequently Asked Questions

-What size comforter fits an Alaskan King bed?
+What size is an Alaskan King comforter?

-Where can I buy Alaskan King comforters?
+Where can I buy an Alaskan King comforter?

 Can I use two King comforters on an Alaskan King bed?

 Some couples use two separate King comforters side by side (the 'Scandinavian method').
-This works but leaves a gap in the middle and doesn't look as polished as a single oversized comforter.
+This works but leaves a visible gap in the middle and doesn't look as polished as a single oversized comforter.

 What's better for an Alaskan King: comforter or duvet?